 Together, we can teach our future health care providers.

 Board-certified physicians, nurse practitioners and physician assistants are needed to help students expand their knowledge from didactic curriculum into clinical rotations.
 The clinical year takes students from the theoretical classroom setting to an active, hands-on learning environment to prepare them for a lifetime of continue refinement of skills and expanded knowledge as a practicing physician assistant.

-- Have access to development seminars hosted by the Health Science Center to enhance teaching and clinical skills
+- Have access to development seminars hosted by UT Health San Antonio to enhance teaching and clinical skills

 - Earn Category II CME hours

 - Accept students as your schedule permits

 - Become a contributor in the education of the next generation of health care providers

 - Build collegial networks and relationships with potential employees